christhomper/Responsive-Web-Design/Nikola Tesla Tribute /README.md

 ## Live Demo

-To see this app live, visit [Nikola Tesla](https://niktesla.netlify.app/)
+To see this site live, visit [Nikola Tesla](https://niktesla.netlify.app/)